OCA/sale-workflow/sale_order_line_available_qty/README.rst

 This module adds the available quantity and the cost price of the product on the sale order line.

+The quantity available is the current stock for the product in the selected warehouse including the quants reserved for the sale order but excluding quants reserved for other sale orders.

+The sale order line will be displayed in red if the available quantity is insufficient (if the product selected is stockable).

 Credits
 =======